Naamloos/TightBool/README.md

 | IntTightBool   | 32                 | int (32 bits)      |
 | LongTightBool  | 64                 | long (64 bits)     |

-For the last type of TightBool, the amount of bits will be flexible in pairs of 8.
-This will only save memory when a lot of values are used.
-For smaller sets of booleans the previous types are recommended to be used.

 ## 😂 What was the meme?
 ![The meme](https://i.redd.it/8ceh0d66fdz51.jpg)